MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-your-environment.md

 ![Screenshot of the Start Editing option in the Microsoft Teams meeting toolbar.](./media/teams_2.png "Start Edit")

-3. You will enter **snapshot mode**, where you can add annotations to the snapshot of the technician’s environment.
-Your annotations will be automatically appear on the technician's environment.
+3. You will enter a **frozen frame** of the technician's environment and then add your annotations.
+Your annotations will automatically appear on the technician's environment.

 ![Side-by-side screenshots of Remote Assist mobile and Microsoft Teams showing an annotated image of the technician's environment](./media/annoenvt.png "Expert Snapshot Mode")